 If your employer or prospective employer in Wyoming has asked you to take a drug test, you’ll want to know your legal rights.
 Federal law places few limits on employer drug testing: Although the federal government requires testing by employers in a few safety-sensitive industries (including transportation, aviation, and contractors with NASA and the Department of Defense), federal law doesn’t otherwise require – or prohibit drug tests.
 For the most part, state and local laws determine whether an employer may test employees and applicants for drugs.

-No Drug Testing Statute in Wyoming
+Drug Testing Laws in Wyoming

 Legal Claims for Drug Testing